 Our board of directors has approved, subject to approval by our stockholders, implementation of a stockholders' rights plan containing the material terms and provisions described in this proxy statement.
-The following summary is qualified in its entirety by reference to the terms of the stockholders' rights plan to be entered into between CXP and Mellon Investor Services LLC, as rights agent, filed as an exhibit to our Current Report on Form 8-K dated , 2003.
+The following summary is qualified in its entirety by reference to the terms of the stockholders' rights plan to be entered into between CXP and Mellon Investor Services LLC, as rights agent, filed as an exhibit to our Current Report on Form 8-K/A dated July 21, 2003 and filed on November 12, 2003.